lerna-lite/lerna-lite/packages/cli/README.md

 ## Usage

-For all available options of each command, follow any of command link below:
+For all available options of each command, follow any of the command link shown below:

 - included with CLI
   - [lerna init](https://github.com/ghiscoding/lerna-lite/blob/main/packages/init/README.md)